dexie/dexie-website/cloud/docs/access-control.md

 /** Delete todo-list along with any possible related entity.
  * For sync consistency, we do not rely on queries within the transaction, but
- * instead make sure to delete all possible related entites using where clauses
+ * instead make sure to delete all possible related entities using where clauses
  * that also executes on server when syncing, as well as on future syncs from
  * other clients (see docs about consistency in dexie cloud)
  * */